 Office of the Auditor General

 The Auditor General of Nova Scotia is an officer of the House of Assembly, non-partisan and independent of government.
 The Auditor General is appointed by, and reports to, the House.
-He derives his mandate, authority and responsibilities from the Auditor General Act.
+The office derives its mandate, authority and responsibilities from the Auditor General Act.

 The Auditor General's mandate includes issuing opinions on government financial reports and conducting performance and information technology audits on public sector operations.
 Opinions are provided annually on the government's consolidated financial statements, on the revenue estimates included in the government's budget, and on the financial statements of certain other public sector entities.
 Performance and information technology audits may examine and report on: